marnikitta/alert-url/README.md

 TODO: Add a description

-For now, if you want to send message to me, go to [https://alert.marnikitta.com/info?m=Hello%20world](https://alert.marnikitta.com/info?m=Hello%20world)
+For now, if you want to send a message to me, go to [https://alert.marnikitta.com/info?m=Hello%20world](https://alert.marnikitta.com/info?m=Hello%20world)